ome/omero-ms-zarr/spec.md

     │
     └── labels
         │
-        ├── .zgroup           # The labels group is a container which holds a list ├── .zattrs           # of labels to make the objects easily discoverable, │                     # All labels will be listed in `.zattrs` e.g. `{ "labels": [ "original/0" ] }` │                     # Each dimension of the label `(t, c, z, y, x)` should be either the same as the │                     # corresponding dimension of the image, or `1` if that dimension of the label │                     # is irrelevant.
+        ├── .zgroup           # The labels group is a container which holds a list of labels to make the objects easily discoverable
         │
-        └── original          # Intermediate folders are permitted but not necessary │                 # and currently contain no extra metadata.
+        ├── .zattrs           # All labels will be listed in `.zattrs` e.g. `{ "labels": [ "original/0" ] }`
+        │                     # Each dimension of the label `(t, c, z, y, x)` should be either the same as the │                     # corresponding dimension of the image, or `1` if that dimension of the label │                     # is irrelevant.
         │
+        └── original          # Intermediate folders are permitted but not necessary and currently contain no extra metadata.
+            │
             └── 0             # Multiscale, labeled image.
-The name is unimportant but is registered in "labels".
+The name is unimportant but is registered in the "labels" group above.
-                ├── .zgroup   # Each labeled image is also a multiscaled image, and therefore a Zarr group.
+                ├── .zgroup   # Zarr Group which is both a multiscaled image as well as a labeled image.
                 ├── .zattrs   # Metadata of the related image and as well as display information under the "image-label" key.
                 │
                 ├── 0         # Each multiscale level is stored as a separate Zarr array, as above.